AntoineSoetewey/AssociationExplorer/documentation/vignette.md

 shiny::runGitHub("AssociationExplorer", "AntoineSoetewey")
 ```

 Ensure that all required dependencies are installed.
-The full list is available in the `DESCRIPTION` file of the repository.
+The full list is available in the [`packages.md` file](https://github.com/AntoineSoetewey/AssociationExplorer/blob/main/packages.md) of the repository.

 ---